-Providers must monitor and annually self-audit Personnel completion of Fraud Awareness training.
+Providers must monitor and annually self-audit Personnel completion of Fraud and Corruption training.
 The Department may request details of a Provider's self-audit at any time and may conduct its own audit of a Provider's compliance with the requirements, where this may be deemed necessary.

-Where fraud training is undertaken outside of the Department's Learning Centre, the Provider must retain records of fraud training undertaken by their Personnel and must make this available to the Department on request.
+Where Fraud and Corruption training is undertaken outside of the Department's Learning Centre, the Provider must retain records of Fraud and Corruption training undertaken by their Personnel and must make this available to the Department on request.

 1.4.4.
-Fraud Responsibilities
+Fraud and Corruption Responsibilities

-It is all Personnel's responsibility to report any suspected fraudulent activity relating to employment services as soon as they become aware of or suspect it.
+It is all Personnel's responsibility to report any suspected fraudulent or corrupt activity relating to employment services as soon as they become aware of or suspect it.

-When reporting fraud, Personnel should provide as much information as possible, including (where possible):
+When reporting Fraud or Corruption, Personnel should provide as much information as possible, including (where possible):

-- Who is the subject of the suspected fraud? - When and where did the suspected fraud occur? - What sensitivities, if any, there may be? - How did the subject/s commit the suspected fraud?
+- Who is the subject of the suspected Fraud or Corruption? - When and where did the suspected Fraud or Corruption occur? - What sensitivities, if any, there may be? - How did the subject/s commit the suspected Fraud or Corruption?